leekli/leekli/README.md

 ## Hi, I'm Lee 👋

-### Welcome to my GitHub 😀
+### Welcome to my GitHub 😀🇬🇧♐️

-I am a Software Developer, graduate student of the Northcoders bootcamp, and I am currently studying for a part-time Masters degree in Computer Science 🎓
+I am a Software Developer, graduate student of the Northcoders bootcamp, and currently studying for a Masters degree in Computer Science 🎓

 <p align="left">
 	<a href="https://www.linkedin.com/in/leekirkham/"><img src="imgs/linkedin.svg" alt="LinkedIn"></a>